Paradoxxs/Gitbook/osint/what-is-osint.md

 ---
 description: >-
-  Process of using he open source public avilable data, to gather information about the target.
+  Process of using the open source public available data, to gather information about an specific target.
 ---

 # What is OSINT

 OSINT as a source is an great way to discover information about an target organization or individual. \
 Working out what systems a company uses.
 User information can be harvested, allowing potentially effective social-engineering vector.

 It important before you even start your journey into OSINT that you have your methodology in place.

+## Methodology

+-WIP-

 ## OSINT cycle